WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 • Evaluating language comprehension and proficiency: speaking, listening, reading and writing.

-• Teaching-learning materials: Textbook, multimedia materials, multilingual resources of the classroom.
+• Teaching-learning materials: Textbooks, multimedia materials, and multilingual resources in the classroom.

 Language 2